56th Air Refueling Squadron: Airlift training

-The last C-5 Galaxy (0462) "flewaway" from Altus on 20 July 2007.
+The last C-5 Galaxy flew away from Altus on 20 July 2007.
 It was transferred to 167th Airlift Wing, West Virginia Air National Guard.

 Air refueling training

-The Squadron was reactivated as the 56th Air Refueling Squadron on 1 August 2016 as the Air Force's Boeing KC-46A Pegasus formal training unit at Altus Air Force Base, Oklahoma, after eight years of dormancy.
-The Squadron received its first Boeing KC-46A Pegasus on 8 February 2019, followed by another two days later.
+The Squadron was reactivated as the 56th Air Refueling Squadron on 1 August 2016 as the Air Force's Boeing KC-46A Pegasus formal training unit at Altus, after eight years of dormancy.
+The squadron received its first [Pegasus on 8 February 2019, followed by another two days later.